Trade-off between complexity and energy in quantum phase estimation: Concluding Remarks and Outlook

-It is also remarked at the beginning of our analysis that quantum resource can come in different forms other than energy.
+It is also \DT{worth remarking} that quantum resource can come in different forms other than energy.
 For the QPE protocol, Ref.~\cite{ahnefeld2025coherenceresourcephaseestimation} studies how the quality of the estimate can be quantified by quantum coherence, while Ref.~\cite{Maccone2013} explains how entanglement amongst the probes leads to the quantum speed-up.
 Therefore, a more general framework should be able to account for different types of resource cost in a consistent fashion.
 This may be achieved by constructing proper conversion schemes between these resources \cite{Streltsov2015}, which, for example, may help determine the energy cost of generating entanglement \cite{Hackl_2019,B_ny_2018,horodecki2025quantificationenergyconsumptionentanglement} and coherence \cite{Misra_2016,Marvian_2022}, or by designing case-dependent hybrid cost functions.

-Finally, the building principle of this work may be adopted in many more quantum tasks with structures similar to \eqref{sequential}: as long as the quantum protocol is composed of some elementary units, then generally, the less energy spent on each unit, the larger the implementation error will be, leading to greater unit complexity.
-A comprehensive analysis on practical complexity-resource trade-off relations for existing and upcoming quantum technology primitives will be pivotal for their sustainable development and widespread impact.
+Finally, the building principle of this work may be adopted in other quantum tasks with structures similar to \eqref{sequential}: as long as the quantum protocol is composed of some elementary units, then generally, the less energy spent on each unit, the larger the implementation error will be, leading to greater unit complexity. \DT{In Section~\ref{sec:discussion} we obtain a qualitative understanding on how the trade-off framework applies to a QPE protocol without referring to the specific physical model at hand.
+To make a clear analogy with other quantum protocols, the essential ingredient is a metric $\mathcal{M}(N,\epsilon)$ that depends on the number of units $N$ and their implementation error $\epsilon$, and can be used to assess the performance of a quantum protocol quantitatively.
+For the examples mentioned in Section~\ref{sec:realintro}, such a metric can be the QFI used in this work (in the context of quantum metrology), the overlap between the final state and the target state searched for (in Grover's algorithm), the norm distance between the overall implemented gate and the desired Hamiltonian evolution (in Hamiltonian simulation), etc. Therefore, the lines of reasoning presented in this paper can be straightforwardly adapted to many other common applications.} A comprehensive analysis on practical complexity-energy trade-off relations for existing and upcoming quantum technology primitives will be pivotal for their sustainable development and widespread impact.

-\acknowledgments{This work was supported by the Engineering and Physical Sciences Research Council (Grants No.~EP/W524402/1, EP/T022140/1, and EP/X010929/1).
-We acknowledge fruitful discussions with Longyun Chen, Yuxiang Yang, Florian Meier, Victor Montenegro, and Tommaso Tufarelli.}
+\acknowledgments{This work was supported by the Engineering and Physical Sciences Research Council (EPSRC Grants No.~EP/W524402/1, EP/T022140/1, and EP/X010929/1).
+We acknowledge fruitful discussions with Longyun Chen, Yuxiang Yang, Florian Meier, Victor Montenegro, Hiroyasu Tajima, Francesco Albarelli, Salvatore Tirone and Tommaso Tufarelli.}

 \onecolumngrid